Skip to the content.

 git push origin 'refs/arx/*:refs/arx/*'

 This pushes all refs under the prefix to the same path on the remote.
 Supported by GitHub, GitLab, Gitea, and Bitbucket.
-The pull command uses the equivalent fetch refspec.

 This is also how fully automatic remote sync is possible without git arx push/pull when using both backends: if .gitarchive is committed to the repository, it syncs as part of the normal git object graph.